Felicija Bortkevičienė: Before World War I

 In Vilnius, Bortkevičienė joined an illegal intellectuals' society, later known as the Twelve Apostles of Vilnius.
-Through book smuggler Motiejus Baltūsis, Bortkevičienė gained access to the illegal Lithuanian newspapers Varpas, Ūkininkas, Naujienos.
-After Baltūsis's arrest in 1902, she became involved in book smuggling and in publication of these newspapers.
+Through book smuggler Motiejus Baltūsis, Bortkevičienė gained access to the illegal Lithuanian newspapers Varpas, Ūkininkas, and Naujienos.
+After Baltūsis's arrest in 1902, she became involved in book smuggling and in publishing these newspapers.
 She would send manuscripts to the editors and raise money for their expenses.
 Some of the illegal publications would be hidden in the Church of St. Nicholas.
 She became a member of central committee the Lithuanian Democratic Party (LDP), established in October 1902, and a member of the board of the Lithuanian Women's Association, established in September 1905.
-Her home became the gathering place for the intellectuals; sessions of LDP took place in her home.
+Her home became a gathering place for intellectuals; sessions of LDP took place in her home.

-She supported the Revolution of 1905 by providing money, materials, even weapons to agitators.
+She supported the Revolution of 1905 by providing money, materials, and even weapons to agitators.
 She was a member of the organizational committee of and a delegate to the Great Seimas of Vilnius.
 The Peasant Union was established during the Seimas and Bortkevičienė became the manager of its central committee.
 The Union proposed and the Seimas approved a resolution calling for universal suffrage without regard to sex, religion, or nationality.
 According to memoirs of her contemporaries, she spoke little but was involved in nearly every aspect of organizing and running the Seimas.
 She assisted Ernestas Galvanauskas in his escape from the Panevėžys Prison and flight abroad.
 In 1906, the revolution was weakening and Bortkevičienė's work shifted to the Lithuanian press which became legal.
 She published Lietuvos ūkininkas and Lietuvos žinios.

-In September 1907, Bortkevičienė participated in the First Lithuanian Women's Congress and later attempted to prevent the split within women's movement to Catholic and liberal branches.
+In September 1907, Bortkevičienė participated in the First Lithuanian Women's Congress and later attempted to prevent the women's movement from splitting into Catholic and liberal branches.
 She was also involved in charitable work, including Žiburėlis society which supported gifted students (Bortkevičienė was its chair from 1903 to 1940) and Martyr Fund (Kankinių kasa) which supported activists persecuted by Tsarist authorities (1904–14).
 For her anti-Tsarist activities, she was imprisoned four times.
 She was arrested for the first time in 1907 for participating in an illegal teacher gathering.
 Her husband was imprisoned in Lukiškės Prison in 1906 for three months; the experience weakened his health and after a long treatment he died in January 1909.
 Before the illness, he had a well-paid job at a military factory.
-She used inheritance from him (about 5000 rubles) to fund the publication of Lietuvos ūkininkas and Lietuvos žinios.
+She used her inheritance from him (about 5,000 rubles) to fund the publication of Lietuvos ūkininkas and Lietuvos žinios.
 In 1915, she became the first female Freemason in Lithuania.